 Often, people relax by listening to soothing music, like jazz or classical.
 Quietness actually has a greater effect than meditative melodies.
 This is caused by the sudden release of attention, which leaves a person in a relaxed state.5

 So, the next time you’re feeling tense, find a quiet room.
 A few minutes of silence will do wonders.

-Silence is crucial for healthy sleep hygiene.
+Silence is crucial for healthy sleep.
 Otherwise, you won’t be able to get the best rest possible.6 Avoid extra noise, like music and television, to create a quiet sleeping environment.

 Achieving silence through meditation can treat insomnia.
 According to a study in JAMA Internal Medicine, it enhances the relaxation response and improves mood.
 Meditative exercises are also linked to a calmer nervous system.
 Together, all of these benefits encourage healthier rest.

-You’ll be on your A-game throughout the day.
+You’ll be on the top of your game throughout the day.
 Mental alertness, concentration, and focus are just some of the benefits of quietness.7

 Take time to savor the silence.
 If you live in a big city, consider soundproofing your walls.
 Going to meditation classes and hiking trips will also help you escape the noise.

 References [ + ]

 |1, 3.||↑||Kirste, Imke, Zeina Nicola, Golo Kronenberg, Tara L. Walker, Robert C. Liu, and Gerd Kempermann.
 “Is silence golden?
 Effects of auditory stimuli and their absence on adult hippocampal neurogenesis.”
 Brain Structure and Function 220, no. 2 (2015): 1221-1228.|